Dekoder-py/Dekoder-py/ReadMe.md

 I'm currently learning Java on Udemy.

-I did a 40+ hour python course and have been practicing python for almost a year.
+I completed a 35 hour python course by Teclado last year and have been writing python programs for almost a year.

 I enjoy working with Python, Bash, and Linux.